metal3-io/metal3-docs/design/expected-hardware-configuration-validation.md

     - This will create the files api/v1alpha1/hardwareClassificationController_types.go where the API is defined and the controller/hardwareClassificationController_controller.go where the reconciliation business logic is implemented for this Kind(CRD).
-    - Implement a new function fetchHost() which will fetch all baremetal hosts.
+    - Implement a new function fetchHost() which will fetch all baremetal hosts from Baremetal-Operator.
+This function will return a list of filtered hosts(hosts in status 'ready' or 'inspecting').
     - In hardwareClassificationController_controller.go, reconcile function will call fetchHost()        function to fetch all baremetal hosts and also extract minimum hardware configuration from `metal3.io_HardwareClassificationController_crd.yaml`.

-        Create a new Validator.go file to write comparison and validation logic for inspected baremetal hosts.
-        - Write a function which will have the minimum hardware details and all the baremetal host list.
+    - Create a Comparison() function which will have fetched baremetalhost list and extracted hardware profile in validate.go file.
-        - Will pass above two inputs to validator function defined in validator.go file.
-	    - Write an algorithm to loop over all the hosts and check for comparison and validation of specs against the minimum hardware details.
-	    - If profile match found after execution of above algorithm, will append matched profile against respective host inside map.
-        - Return list/map to caller function.
+    - Comparison function will check each host against multiple profiles and add profiles in list which will be added as value against key host in a map.
+    - Map containing hosts and profiles will be returned to the reconciler function for label updating.

-    - According to list returned by validator function, will update the label for all hosts.
+    - According to map returned by validate function, will update the label for all hosts.

-* Create the Schema struct for `MinimumHardwareConfiguration` inside `HardwareClassificationControllerSpec`, in file /api/v1alpha1/hardwareClassificationController_types.go.
+* Create the Schema struct for `ExpectedHardwareConfiguration` inside `HardwareClassificationControllerSpec`, in file /api/v1alpha1/hardwareClassificationController_types.go.

     ```yaml
-    type MinimumHardwareConfiguration struct {
+    type ExpectedHardwareConfiguration struct {
      MinimumCpu           MinimumCpu          `json:"minimumCPU"`
      MinimumDisk          MinimumDisk         `json:"minimumDisk"`
      MinimumNics          MinimumNics         `json:"minimumNICS"`